Dawidpol/UMAI_soft_destroy/README.md

 # UMAI_soft_destroy

-After you start this you will see the preview of the soft_destroy feature.
+If you want to see the preview of the soft_destroy feature you need just start this app.

-The source code for the feature is located here:
+The source code for the feature is located in:
 ```ruby
 lib/soft_destroy.rb
 lib/soft_destroy/override_methods.rb
 ```

-Tests are located in:
+Features tests are located in:
 ```ruby
 test/soft_destroy/soft_destroy_test.rb
 ```